Falcon Gold (CVE:FG) Stock Price Down 25% – Time to Sell?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s stock price fell 25% during trading on Tuesday .
+(CVE:FG – Get Free Report)’s share price traded down 25% on Friday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-610,000 shares changed hands during mid-day trading, an increase of 59% from the average session volume of 383,589 shares.
+771,000 shares changed hands during mid-day trading, an increase of 99% from the average session volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Company Profile